’90 Day Fiancé’ Star Anfisa Nava Flaunts Booty In Thong On Instagram

-Anfisa Nava from Season four of 90 Day Fiancé has been sharing new updates of her bodybuilding efforts on Instagram.
+Anfisa Nava from Season 4 of 90 Day Fiancé has been sharing new updates of her bodybuilding efforts on Instagram.
 Meanwhile, People reports that she’s focusing on herself as her husband, Jorge, completes his sentence for a marijuana-related offense.
 Anfisa said that “It has been very hard on me because Jorge and I are not just husband and wife but we are truly best friends.
 We used to share everything with each other and since we aren’t together physically now and only get to talk to each other once a day it feels like a big part of me was taken away.”

 In a new post, Nava showed off her derriere in a thong in a video.
 This was coupled with a photo collage of herself, which included a photo of her in 2017 and a second photo that was taken recently.
 Anfisa has clearly lost a lot of weight, as she was much curvier in the first photo, where she wore a low-plunge one-piece swimsuit.
 The second photo showed her wearing a similarly colored bikini, and she looked more toned.